Toytiny/RaFlow/README.md

 ## Video Demo

-A short video demo showing our qualitative results on the View-of-Delft dataset (click the figure below):
+A short video demo showing our qualitative results on the View-of-Delft dataset (click the figure to see):
 <div align="center">
   <a href="https://youtu.be/0NfEuH8tD6A"><img src="doc/demo_cover.png" width="100%" alt="Click the figure below to see the video"></a>
 </div>